At a Glance

 ✨Know Your Legislation

 Familiarise yourself with the relevant legislation, policies, and guidance related to highways development control.
-Being able to discuss these confidently will show your expertise and understanding of the role.
+Being able to discuss these confidently will demonstrate your expertise and understanding of the role.

 ✨Showcase Your Experience

-Prepare specific examples from your past work that demonstrate your experience in assessing planning applications and managing caseloads.
-Highlight any strategic major developments you've worked on to illustrate your capability.
+Prepare specific examples from your past work that highlight your experience in assessing planning applications and managing caseloads.
+This will help illustrate your capability to handle the responsibilities outlined in the job description.